IamFlea/bartender/README.md

 3) Buildings waiting for the construction or buildings that are currently constructed are displayed below the chat window.
 4) Military Buildings (including TC, docks and monastries) are shown on bottom left.
 Each icon represents a building.
 The icon changes to currently trained unit or researched technology.
 Moreover, it shows the time in seconds when it will complete the training or the research.
 The bottom number is a queue.
 Furthermore, the selected building is highlighted.
 5) You can see your army composition on the bottom and how much units are selected.
-6) If a unit, building, or gaia object is selected and it is out of the screen, then bartender displays an icon with the location to the object.
+6) If the selected object is out of the screen, bartender shows its icon on the side of screen displaying the object location.

 ![Screenshot](https://i.imgur.com/JWsTbWB.jpg)